-After several years of keeping Sadhana Forest India volunteers and visitors dry and sheltered, the roofs of our dormitories and long-term huts need repair and replacing!
+After several years of keeping Sadhana Forest India participants and visitors dry and sheltered, the roofs of our dormitories and long-term huts need repair and replacing!
 And thanks to a very generous matching offer though A Well Fed World, your donation can go twice as far!
 A Well Fed World is matching 100% of donations to Sadhana Forest up to $25,000 USD, and we are thrilled to use this opportunity to get the word out and move forward with our reforestation efforts and our vegan and environmental outreach.

 In order to prepare for the monsoon this fall, we urgently need help to get the work underway as soon as possible!
 Several roofs, including the roof of our primary dormitory, are so badly damaged that they provide no protection at all from the rain, making the space entirely unusable.
-In addition, most of the small private huts that house our long-term volunteers, who have committed to Sadhana Forest for several years, are leaking badly onto beds and possessions.
+In addition, most of the small private huts that house our long-term participants, who have committed to Sadhana Forest for several years, are leaking badly onto beds and possessions.

 Sadhana Forest strives to use local and sustainable materials as well as both traditional and innovative building techniques that are in harmony with the ecosystem and local environment.
 Until now, this has meant constructing roofs out of keet (coconut palm leaves).
 Keet is readily available and naturally insulating in hot climates, making it a practical and sustainable choice.
 The challenge with keet roofs is that they have to be replaced every two to four years, which is a large and recurring expense.

 In our effort to experiment with and showcase sustainable methods as well as to promote recycling, we have decided to replace the dormitory roofs with sheeting made from recycled Tetra Pak.